shawnlknight/blog/_posts/2014-09-16-FitForLife.markdown

 For me, eating right and staying fit is more than just about me.
 I want to be healthy for my family.
 I don’t want them to have to take care of me because of a disease I gained from unhealthy living.
 I want to be strong enough to carry my loved ones out of a burning building if I had to.
 I want to be fast enough to rescue my child if they run out into a busy road.
 I want to have the energy to go out and play baseball or kickball with my kids.
 I surely don’t want my kids running circles around me.

-I think if we evaluate how our lifestyle is effecting ourselves and our loved ones than we can be provoked to want to change for the better.
+Maybe if we evaluate how our lifestyle is truly affecting ourselves and our loved ones, we will want to change for the better.

 What’s stopping you from changing your life?